 Months of entry

-The Civil Engineering MSc at UCL now offers six additional specialist routes which reflect the expertise within the department and expanding career paths of civil engineers.
+The Civil Engineering MSc at UCL now offers eight additional specialist routes which reflect the expertise within the department and expanding career paths of civil engineers.
 This programme is for those students who wish to combine a general MSc in the subject with the related discipline of infrastructure planning.